OpenAPC/openapc.github.io/_posts/2025-05-30-heidelberg.md

-The new data also contained additional cost information for 7 publication.
-The following plot shows the distribution between APCs and additional costs for this article:
+The new data also contained additional cost information for 7 publications.
+The following plot shows the distribution between APCs and additional costs for these articles:

 ![plot of chunk additional_costs_heidelberg_2025_05_30_full](/figure/additional_costs_heidelberg_2025_05_30_full-1.png)